astropy/astropy-v0.2-paper/README.md

 contributions, which for this paper will broadly be related to the number of commits (we will not use the number of commits blindly as a metric, since it does not always fully represent the extent of contributions by an individual).
+For authors with small number of commits, the order will likely be arbitrary.

 There will be papers for future major releases of Astropy, so if you are not included in this paper, you will still eventually get credited for your work!